IVF

 Helps with

-• Male factor infertility
+• Severe male factor infertility

-• Unexplained infertility after evaluation
+• Unexplained infertility after prolonged attempts

 Does not guarantee

-• Pregnancy in one cycle
+• Success in a single cycle

 How IVF works